sendtooscar/ariaClientDriver/README.md

  $ sudo ./serverDemo3 -connectlaser
  ```

-5. On your local machine you can run  example 1  and example 2 using the same procedure explained above.
+5. On your local machine run  example 1  and example 2 using the same procedure explained above.
 The only change is that you should use the robots ip address.
-The following launch files can be used as reference to implement the examples using actual robots.
+The launch files `test3_1robotslam.launch` and`test3_2robotamcl.launch` can be used as reference to implement the examples using actual robots.